Aarti Mukherjee: Career

 In 1966, she sang in the film Golpo Holeo Sotyi, which earned her BFJA Award for Best Female Playback Singer.
 In 1976, she won again for Chhutir Phande.
 She lent her voice for leading actresses of the late sixties till eighties, such as Madhabi Mukherji, Sharmila Tagore, Aparna Sen, Debashri Roy and Tanuja.
 She, along with Asha Bhosle, took the leading spot in the 1970s.

-She sang 'Bacche ho tum Khel khilone' and in a duet with Kishore Kumar titled 'Do panchi do tinke'.
-She is said to have sung 15,000 songs in Bengali as well as Hindi songs.
-She continued success in the 1970s that inspired her to return to Bollywood.
-In 1983 R. D. Burman, who was the mentor of Bengali singers Kumar Sanu, Abhijeet and Andrew Kishore, gave her "Do Naina Aur Ek Kahani" in the film Masoom voicing Shabana Azmi.
-The song was a chartbuster and is still sung.
+She sang 'Bacche ho tum khel khilone' and in a duet with Kishore Kumar titled 'Do panchi do tinke'.
+She is said to have sung 15,000 songs in Bengali and Hindi.
+She had success in the 1970s, that inspired her to return to Bollywood.
+In 1983, R. D. Burman, who was the mentor of Bengali singers Kumar Sanu, Abhijeet and Andrew Kishore, gave her "Do Naina Ek Kahani" in the film Masoom voicing Shabana Azmi.
+The song was a chartbuster and is still popular today.
 It earned her the Filmfare award for best female playback singer in 1983.
 Her popular repertoire includes 'Radha Banshi Chara Janena', 'Ek Boishakhe Dekha Holo Dujonar', 'Ei Mom Jochonay Ongo Bhijiye', 'Ja Ja Behaya Pakhi Jana', 'Tokhon Tomar Ekush Bochor Bodhoy.'
 She also has several non-film songs to her credit.
-She lent her voice to several Hindi compositions as well.

-In the year 1957, while still in school, she bagged the first prize in the All-India Murphy Metro Music contest held in Mumbai, having been adjudged the best singer by leading music directors of that time such as Anil Biswas, Naushad Ali, Vasant Desai, C. Ramchandra, and Madan Mohan.

 Arati commenced her musical journey in films with Bengali film Subarna Rekha and Hindi film Angulimaal and has, since then, sung thousands of songs in Bengali, Oriya, Manipuri, Assamese, Hindi, Gujarati, Marathi and other languages.

 Apart from films, Arati has engaged audiences with albums and live performances on television and stage of Rabindra Sangeet and Nazrul Geeti.
 Her versatility can be seen in diverse genres of music like Thumri, Bhajan, Tappa, Tarana, and Ghazal.
 She performed extensively in India and throughout the world.